thodson-usgs/dscore/README.md

 =============================================
 Models are essential to science, and testing competing models of explaining the world is one of the most basic scientific activities.
-Traditionally, the model that most closely reproduces reality is taken as the most likely.
+Traditionally, the model that most closely reproduces reality is believed to be the most likely.
-But models are becomming increasingly multi-faceted, either being used for multiple purposes or coupling several models into one.
+But models are increasingly multi-faceted, in that they are used for multiple purposes or they were created by coupling together several models.
-How do
+How to balance competing interests within a single model is the main challenge that prompted us to create D-score.
 D-score is a method of decomposing models in order to understand different aspects of their performance.
-Furthermore, it allows components
-Not only that, once the best components are identified
+Once decomposed, the best components can be selected among the models and recombined to form an optimal ensemble prediction.

 What is D-score?
 -----------------------